devstopfix/gnuplot-elixir/README.md

 # Gnuplot Elixir

 A simple interface from Elixir data structures to the [Gnuplot graphing utility][1] that uses [Erlang Ports][5] to transmit chart data from your application to Gnuplot.
+Datasets are streamed directly to STDIN without temporary files and you can easily plot 500k points in 20 seconds on a 2.2 GHz Intel Core i7.

 This is a conversion of the [Clojure Gnuplot library][4] by [aphyr][2].